morceaudebois/bonjourr.fr/README.md

 ## Blog

 The blog section is a basic JSON file that links to Ko-fi posts.
 In case of a new post, add it to `src/content/kofi-posts.json`.
-Thumbnails should ideally be hosted here (900px width).
+Thumbnails should be hosted in `/public/blog/` (900px width).

 ## Images, videos and other assets